Cherry Bells Bellflower

 Other Names: Spotted Bellflower

-Cherry Bells Bellflower features dainty nodding ruby-red bell-shaped flowers at the ends of the stems from early to mid summer.
+Cherry Bells Bellflower features dainty nodding cherry red bell-shaped flowers with creamy white edges at the ends of the stems from early to mid summer.
 Its serrated heart-shaped leaves remain green in colour throughout the season.
 The fruit is not ornamentally significant.

 Cherry Bells Bellflower is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.